Overview

 4. Antidepressants

 While typically used for depression, certain antidepressants can be effective in managing chronic low back pain.
 Examples include amitriptyline, desipramine, duloxetine, imipramine, and nortriptyline.
-These medications alter brain chemicals, changing the perception of pain and aiding sleep.
+These medications alter brain chemicals, changing pain perception and aiding sleep.
 Side effects may include dry mouth, constipation, blurred vision, weight gain, and sexual problems.

 5. Anti-seizure or Anticonvulsant Medicines